JustAnother-Programmer/JustAnother-Programmer/README.md

 # Information

 > Hi!
 I am Rory, a programmer from the United Kingdom, I work primarily with game engines such as Unreal Engine 4 and Unity!
+> Although I do use other languages and applications to create desktop and web based applications.

 My programming: